NafisH1/Md-Nafis-Haider/README.md

 Flow Chart of the Website is given below:
     Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+Server port-

-The apache server was set to run on port 8080 of localhost. and mysql was set on port 3306.
+    1. Apache server port 8080 of localhost.
+    2. Mysql was set on port 3306.